tprelog/homeassistant-gmusic_player/README.md

 ![img](img/gm_player_basic_on.png)

 `media_player.media_play`
-When you press play on gmusic_player, it will (re)load whatever playlist or station you have selected. *Depending on the selected source*
+When you press play on gmusic_player from an 'idle' or 'stopped' state, it will (re)load whatever playlist or station you have selected.
+*Depending on the selected source*

+`media_player.media_play_pause`
+Or when you press play on gmusic_player from a'playing' or 'paused' state.
+Toggle play/pause.
+*This is the default media_player action.*

 `media_player.media_stop`
 For gmusic_player you only need to cycle the power if you want to change the speakers.
 If you just want to reload or change the playlist you can stop (not pause) the music.

-`media_player.media_play_pause`
-Or when you press play on gmusic_player.
-Toggle play/pause is the default media_player action.

 `media_player.media_pause`
 Just pause.
 Does not toggle back to play